Interview Hoarding: That Ensure Stability

-If the hospitals' interview capacity is fixed at some specific $l$, an important policy decision is where to set the doctors' interview cap, $k$. \cref{prop: sufficient equal l k} says that the optimal value for $k$ is exactly at $l$ whether the objective is to minimize the number of blocking pairs or to maximize the match rate (the proportion of positions that are filled).
+If the hospitals' interview capacity is fixed at some specific $l$, where to set the doctors' interview cap, $k$, is an important policy decision. \cref{prop: sufficient equal l k} says that the optimal value for $k$ is exactly at $l$ whether the objective is to minimize the number of blocking pairs or to maximize the match rate (the proportion of positions that are filled).
 Our next result sheds light on this objective.